aguinet/donjonctf_sssgx/README.md

-# A solution to Ledger Donjon's CTF SSSGW Wallet stage
+# A solution to Ledger Donjon's CTF SSSGX Wallet stage

 This repository contains a solution to the SSSGX stage of the 2020 Ledger Donjon CTF.